thenameless314159/SocketHook/README.md

 ## Important

-If you are experiencing any issue to bind the HTTP server to your specified port please check this article from Microsoft : https://docs.microsoft.com/fr-fr/dotnet/framework/wcf/feature-details/configuring-http-and-https?redirectedfrom=MSDN
+If you are experiencing any issue binding the HTTP server to your specified port please check this article from Microsoft : https://docs.microsoft.com/fr-fr/dotnet/framework/wcf/feature-details/configuring-http-and-https?redirectedfrom=MSDN